This past Homecoming, the Black Student Success Centre offered free vendor tables for student entrepreneurs to sell their unique creations

 While the city of Hamilton has outlined several key limitations of the bylaw — this includes the hefty costs associated with policing, challenges with determining an individual’s involvement with promoting or causing a nuisance party and identifying property owners who are victims of trespassing — there are other factors that need to be taken to account.

 But students are also vital members of Hamilton’s diverse community.
-Their safety and well-being matters, begging the question of whether the bylaw is more harmful than helpful for all stakeholders involved.
+Their safety and well-being matter, bringing into question the effectiveness and benefits of the bylaw for all stakeholders involved.

 With the bylaw in effect, Hamilton’s resources continue to be thrown away for the sake of preventing gatherings that, regardless, continue to happen and wreak havoc.
 For students, there is fear on the streets during FOCO as incidents of wrongful ticketing and police involvement in breaking up parties put student safety at risk.